tokenika/eosfactory/README.md

 It's going to have a similar functionality to Ethereum's [Truffle Framework](http://truffleframework.com/).

-It will be composed of two layers:
+It's composed of two layers:
 * C++ bridge connected to an EOS node running a private testnet
 * Python wrapper acting as a convenient human-oriented interface